veracity/veracity-documentation/sections/identity/authentication/web-native.md

 &scope=openid%20offline_access%20https%3A%2F%2Fdnvglb2cprod.onmicrosoft.com%2F83054ebf-1d7b-43f5-82ad-b2bde84d7b75%2Fuser_impersonation
 ```

-## Retrieving an access token for the user
+## Get an access token for the user

-Once you have an authorization code you can request an access token from the Veracity IDP using the `token_endpoint` URL from the metadata earlier.
-The access token request should be done from your backend without involving the user at all.
-This is because you will need to send not only your client id and reply url, but also your client secret (if you are building a web application) which should never be known to anyone except your application and the IDP.
-The parameters you can send to the token endpoint are documented [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-access-token).
-For Veracity you'll need to provide the following parameters:
+To get an access token for a user:
+1. For a web application, construct an HTTPS `POST` request from your server-side-code.
+For a native application, construct the request internally.
+2. In the request, encode the parameters listed below as the `application/x-www-form-urlencoded` payload.
+For details,  ([go here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST)).
+3. Send the request to the `token_endpoint` URL that you have checked in the meta data endpoint before.

+In your request, provide the following parameters required by Veracity IDP.
+For details on sending parameters to the token endpoint, [go here](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-access-token).

 Parameter|Value
 -|-
-`client_id`|`[from developer portal]`
+`client_id`|`[from Project Portal]`
 `grant_type`|`authorization_code`
 `scope`|The same scope string you used with the authentication request.
 `code`|The authorization code from the authentication request.
-`redirect_uri`|`[Reply URL from developer portal]`
+`redirect_uri`|`[Reply URL from Project Portal]`
-`client_secret`*|`[from developer portal]`

-\* **Note on client secret**: The client secret paramater is required for web applications where the back end is fully controlled by you and should never be disclosed to anyone.
-For native applications you should not use the `client_secret` parameter.

-Once you have the parameters you need to construct an HTTPS `POST` request from your server side code (or internally in the native application) and encode the parameters as the `application/x-www-form-urlencoded` payload ([read more here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST)).
-Once this call returns you will receive a response similar to this:
+`client_secret`*|`[from Project Portal; needed only for web apps]`

+\* Provide the **client secret** only for web applications, and do not disclose it to anyone except for Veracity IDP.

+Below you can see an example of a sucessful request that has returned an access token.
+An access token allows making authorized requests on behalf of the user against the API endpoints defined in the `scope` parameter.

 ```json
 {